Supply Chain Management

 Program currently under review!
 May be offered in the future!

 In this workshop you will learn how to plan, organize and implement logistics programs and effectively measure progress.
 These skills used in day to day logistics include terminology, documentation, rate calculation, and service support.

 Instructor: Mitchell Kostoulakos, MBA, CTL, LCHB, extensive experience in international logistics and transportation, consulting, training, sales, and operations management

 This module will examine the procurement process and its impact in the Supply Chain model.
 Other topics discussed will include duties of a purchasing agent, procurement strategies, supplier selection, contracts, purchasing trends, ethics, and make vs buy decisions.

 Instructor: John Bell, MBA has worked in the defense & commercial arenas with large and small companies.
 His experience covers a wide variety of SCM topics such as procurement, material control, quality and operation.

 Looks at the development of quality process and its effect on the supply chain.
 Other areas reviewed will include TQM, lean manufacturing, benchmarking, cost of quality and perceptions of quality.

 Introduction to International Logistics

 Businesses of all sizes are now involved in international trade.
 These opportunities also present many logistics challenges.
 Following an overview of international trade, the workshop discusses topics essential to success in importing and exporting.
 The focus is not on sales to international markets but on logistics and regulatory functions.
-Topics include: Documentation, Customs regulations, Incoterms, Harmonized Tariff and Schedule B, Letters of Credit.
+Topics include: documentation, customs regulations, Incoterms, Harmonized Tariff and Schedule B, and letters of credit.